-Mandatory advisory statements: Mandatory advisory statements do not need to be expressed in the exact words set out in the ANZFSC.
+Mandatory advisory statements do not need to be expressed in the exact words set out in the ANZFSC.
 Manufacturers can use their own words for advisory statements as long as the words are to the effect of the statement in the ANZFSC.

 Mandatory advisory statements are required on certain foods or when certain substances are present in foods.
 Standard 1.2.3 lists the foods required to bear mandatory advisory statements.
-Such statements must be 'set out legibly and prominently such as to afford a distinct contrast to the background' as required in Standard 1.2.9.
+Such statements must be set out legibly and prominently such as to afford a distinct contrast to the background.